kameryntaylor/kameryntaylor.github.io/Research.md

 Thessalonians is my favorite chapter, ask me why.

-**What I learned in coding,**  Never copy other peers around you on a way to approach a project, always get as close to the source as possible and derive your own approach to solving pallet
+**What I learned in coding,**  Never copy other peers around you on a way to approach a project, always get as close to the source as possible and derive your own approach to solving the problem.